 - Start participating in your course by selecting the desired course card off your Canvas dashboard.

 Don't panic, we are here to help!
 There may be a few reasons you cannot log in:

-- You added a distance education course via an add code within the last 24 hours during a business day (Monday-Friday).
-Students who add a distance education course via an add code are uploaded into Canvas after one full business day.
+- You recently added a distance education course via an add authorization.
+Students who add a distance education course are given Canvas course access within two hours of adding the course in MyChaffey portal.